apache/sling-org-apache-sling-feature-cpconverter/README.md

       --remove-install-hooks
                             Removes both internal and external hooks from processed packages
+      --run-mode-policy=<runModePolicy>
+                            Determines how to determine the final run mode of an artifact.
+DIRECT_ONLY uses only the run modes of the containing path while PREPEND_INHERITED inherits the
+                              run modes affecting the parent package.
+Valid values:
+                              DIRECT_ONLY, PREPEND_INHERITED.
+                              Default: DIRECT_ONLY
       --seed-feature=<seedFeature>
                             A url pointing to a feature that can be assumed to be around when the conversion result will be used